 Congestive heart failure causes can be attributed to the following factors:

 When the heart is compelled to work harder than it should, you are at a risk of getting heart failure.
 So, let us understand the common risks associated with heart failure, most of which can be treated and are avoidable.

-Consult the experienced heart specialists at Medcare to get the right diagnosis.
+Consult the experienced heart specialists at Medcare to get the right diagnosis for congestive heart failure.
 The doctor will first check if you have conditions such as diabetes, kidney disease, angina or high blood pressure.
 Also, whether you smoke or drink or take any medication.
-Blood test to evaluate haemoglobin level, kidney function, thyroid function and other associated factors which can contribute to or lead to heart failure.
+Blood test to evaluate haemoglobin level, kidney function, thyroid function and other associated factors which can contribute to or lead to congestive heart failure.

 A chest X-ray is needed as it shows the size of heart and any fluid accumulation in lungs or around heart.
 An electrocardiogram (ECG) helps to see the presence of any arrhythmia and any sign of heart attack.
 Echocardiogram (echo) helps to assess the heart’s structure, movement and function.
 Any deterioration in function, valve leakage or narrowing can lead to heart failure.

 Congestive heart failure treatment can be multimodal and staged – it includes medication, lifestyle changes and surgery if required.
-By treating the underlying cause, our heart specialists who are experts in the different fields pertaining to heart disease, may even improve your heart condition.
+By treating the underlying cause, our heart specialists & cardiologists in Dubai & Sharjah are experts in the different fields pertaining to heart disease, may even improve your heart condition.

 A: Maintaining a heart-healthy lifestyle is most important.
 Drink alcohol in moderation, quit smoking, eat healthy and exercise.
 If you have diabetes or high blood pressure, remember to take your medications regularly.
 Regular check-ups and visits to a cardiac specialist will help you to know the right measures for you.